Frogeum/go-frogeum/README.md

 The above fields should be fine for most purposes, although we'd recommend changing the `nonce` to some random value so you prevent unknown remote nodes from being able to connect to you.
-If you'd like to pre-fund some accounts for easier testing, create the accounts and populate the `alloc` field with their addresses.
+If you'd like to pre-fund some accounts for easier testing, create the accounts and froulate the `alloc` field with their addresses.

 ```json
 "alloc": {